suncoast-devs/handbook/lessons/cs-arrays/index.md

 Console.WriteLine($"Our list has {listOfScores.Count} values"); // Prints 5

-// This will remove the `44` since it's index 3. listOfScores.RemoveAt(3);
+// This will remove the `44` since it is at index 3. listOfScores.RemoveAt(3);

 Console.WriteLine($"Our list has {listOfScores.Count} values"); // Prints 4